krateoplatformops/oasgen-provider/README.md

 ## Unsupported features

+Currently, the following OAS features are not supported by OASGen provider:

-- `nullable` is not supported by OASGen provider. `nullable` was removed in OAS 3.1 in favor of using `null` type in the array `type`.
+- `nullable` is not supported. `nullable` was removed in OAS 3.1 in favor of using `null` type in the array `type`.
 Instead, `null` type in the array `type` is supported by OASGen provider.

-- `anyOf` and `oneOf` are not supported by OASGen provider.
+- `anyOf` and `oneOf` are not supported.

-- `format` is not supported by OASGen provider.
+- `format` is not supported.

+Note that this list may not be exhaustive and other features may also be unsupported.

 ### OAS 3.0 vs OAS 3.1